 Alternatively, ftp to archive.stsci.edu and cd to

-Clicking on the linked data release numbers will display the corresponding data release notes.
+Click on the linked data release number below to display the latest data release notes.

 See the Kepler Archive Manual for a description

 of the CBV file format, and see Chapter 7 of the

 for more information on the CBV characteristics and how to use them.

 For a tool to fit and apply CBVs to your K2 light curve, see the